mikesusz/mikesusz.dev/src/pages/uses.md

 - [indent rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) - makes a rainbow out of your indents. this is really useful for deeply nested files (like terrible html email templates)
 - [indent rainbow palettes](https://marketplace.visualstudio.com/items?itemName=evondev.indent-rainbow-palettes) - a set of jazzy palettes for indent rainbow
 - [peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) - changes the color of some of the chrome of VSCode. i find this super useful to have different colors for different projects, so when i have multiple windows open i can quickly figure out where each project is located.
-- [Github Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) - AI powered pair-programmer, I have been finding this useful for syntax auto-completion where I might normally get caught up in small formatting errors.
-I haven't yet used it for creating new projects, I'm not comfortable with outsourcing 'big' things.

 here's a quick screenshot of my VSCode window: